Skip to main content

 How to create waterfall chart in Excel?

 The waterfall chart is usually made for clearly viewing and understanding how a start value is affected by a series of intermediate positive or negative values and get the finally value, which is very useful.
 It can be used for the cash flow, the inventory audit and so on.
-Now, I talk about the steps on creating a waterfall chart in Excel.
+Here are the steps to create a waterfall chart in Excel.

 Create and make a waterfall chart in Excel